 These are fine, very readable yarns, with a lightness of touch that continued into Macdonell’s subsequent detective fiction, also published under the name of Neil Gordon: The Silent Murders (1929), which features Superintendent Bone and Inspector Dewar of Scotland Yard, and The Big Ben Alibi (1930), about two writers of detective novels who decide to stage a murder for themselves.

 The problem with all this early work, though – from the viewpoint of a writer seeking to earn a living – is that they are stand-alone novels.
-Buchan had recurring characters with the likes of Richard Hannay, Sandy Arbuthnot and – best of all – Edward Leithen, while the detective-writers from Edgar Allen Poe onwards had kept the same central figure, as had Sapper and his imitators.
+Buchan had recurring characters with the likes of Richard Hannay, Dickson McCunn and – best of all – Edward Leithen, while the detective-writers from Edgar Allen Poe onwards had kept the same central figure, as had Sapper and his imitators.
 To really make a commercial impact, Macdonell needed a series on the model of, say, Bulldog Drummond or the Saint.

 He did have Inspector Fleming, first seen in Seven Stabs (1929), but given how superb Macdonell normally was at creating characters, Fleming was a little bloodless.
-(And he was confusing, for Fleming went on to make an appearance in 1932’s Body Found Stabbed, issued under another pseudonym, John Cameron).
-Maybe Macdonell came to the same conclusion, because Murder in Earls Court (1931), while keeping Fleming, also introduced the character of Peter Kerrigan, who returned in The Shakespeare Murders (1933).
+(And he was confusing, for Fleming went on to make an appearance in 1932’s Body Found Stabbed, issued under another pseudonym altogether, John Cameron).
+Maybe Macdonell came to the same conclusion, because Murder in Earls Court (1931), while keeping Fleming, also introduced the character of Peter Kerrigan, who then returned in The Shakespeare Murders (1933).

 Both these latter are murder mysteries, but the protagonist is neither a police officer nor an amateur detective, but a criminal.
 ‘Raffles was a plaster-saint in comparison with Peter Kerrigan, whose speciality is the blackmailing of crooks,’ noted one reviewer, while The Shakespeare Murders fills in some of his history:

 Peter Kerrigan was a young gentleman of about thirty-five who had lived by his wits since the early age of eleven.
 His father had been a good-looking, fascinating Irish waster, who had left Connemara for the good of Connemara late one night in a violent hurry, to the public annoyance and secret relief of the Royal Irish Constabulary which had always had a soft side for Terence Kerrigan.
-From Liverpool to Glasgow, and from Glasgow to New York, and from New York back to Hamburg, and from Hamburg to Petersburg, had been the outline of Terence Kerrigan’s travels, until in about 1892 he married a beautiful Latvian girl and settled down to live in the neighbourhood of the docks of Riga.
+From Liverpool to Glasgow, and from Glasgow to New York, and from New York back to Hamburg, and from Hamburg to St Petersburg, had been the outline of Terence Kerrigan’s travels, until in about 1892 he married a beautiful Latvian girl and settled down to live in the neighbourhood of the docks of Riga.

 The result of the marriage was the one son, Peter, who played with the riff-raff of the waterside and learnt to swear fluently in twelve languages.
 Terence Kerrigan found vodka very much to his liking, and gradually discovered that he could live on a pennyworth of bread to an intolerable deal of it.
 His friends and acquaintances also discovered that vodka increased the natural fieriness of his Irish temper, and brawls became an everyday occurrence in the Irishman’s life.